Technical Programme

 Kindly note that if you withdraw your presentation, the related extended abstract will not be uploaded to EarthDoc or, when uploaded before your withdrawal, it will be removed from the database.

-Please note that the deadline to withdraw your presentation without consequences is 15 April 2024, 23:59 (CEST).
+Please note that the deadline to withdraw your presentation without consequences is 15 April 2025, 23:59 (CEST).

 Withdrawal after deadline

-If you withdraw your presentation after 15 April 2024 (23:59, CEST), you will be listed as no-show and you risk to be banned as a speaker at EAGE event until 3 years after the conference.
+If you withdraw your presentation after 15 April 2025 (23:59, CEST), you will be listed as no-show and you risk to be banned as a speaker at EAGE event until 3 years after the conference.

 After this deadline it is still possible to list a co-author as replacement presenter.
 Kindly use the online response form to inform EAGE about the replacement presenter.

-The programme for Association and Cooperation in Earth Sciences (PACE) is funded by EAGE and supports individual geoscientists to participate actively in selected EAGE events.
-This support is available for accepted speakers who cannot obtain financial support from other sources.
+Support is available for accepted speakers who cannot obtain financial support from other sources.
 With the PACE programme, EAGE strives to encourage the exchange of information and knowledge among the global geoscientific community.

-• Only presenters of accepted oral and/or poster presentations who cannot obtain financial support given by their university / institute or other resources will be eligible to receive a grant.
+• Only presenters of accepted oral and/or poster presentations who cannot obtain financial support given by their university/institute or other resources will be eligible to receive a grant.

 Some Advice on Writing a Good Abstract